Ponderosa Mesa Long Hike

 Highlights Walk all the way around Ponderosa Mesa, with wonderful views and several ruins.
 Some alligator junipers and ponderosa pines.

 Cautions Steep sections to get up onto the mesa, including a short section of narrow trail with a steep drop-off on one side.
-Gloves and boots with good traction are recommended.
-Uphill after lunch.
+Gloves, boots with good traction, and long pants are recommended.

 Trailhead Directions I-25 north, US 550 west, SR 4 north, SR 290 east past Ponderosa and San Juan Road.
 After the reservoir on the left, there is a cattleguard, and the pavement changes to gravel.
 Go past the Paliza Group Campground and GATE1.
 Stay on FR10, to the left of any road forks.
 PARK on the right-hand side of the road, opposite the informal camping on the left.